microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/finalmig9.png)

-From the Traffic Manager Profile you can now also safley remove the endpoint for the source load balancer.
+From the Traffic Manager Profile you can now also safely remove the endpoint for the source load balancer.

 ![image](./img/finalmig10.png)